markoarthofer22/react-components/README.md

 ## Build test

-If you want to build locally just run `npm run build`
+If you want to build locally just run `npm run build` for package, and `npm run build:bundle` to create a whole lib

 <!-- LICENSE -->